How To Clean, Bake, And Store Pine Cones

 What is lump charcoal?

-Which have more ashes: lump or briquettes?
+Which has more ashes: lump charcoal or briquettes?

-Briquettes have more ashes because they are pressed into forms and the lump charcoal is naturally charred tree lumber via a kiln.
+Briquettes have more ashes because they are pressed into forms, and the lump charcoal is naturally charred tree lumber via a kiln.

 Which product has more consistent heat?